vipinmisra/JupiterToys/README.md

 ## About Project:-
 Jupiter Toys UI Test: This code repository contains code that automates the following test cases.

-Test case 1:
+**Test case 1:**
-	1. From the home page go to contact page
+1. From the home page, go to the contact page.
-	2. Click submit button
+2. Click the submit button.
-	3. Verify error messages
+3. Verify error messages.
-	4. Populate mandatory fields
+4. Populate mandatory fields.
-	5. Validate errors are gone
+5. Validate errors are gone.

-Test case 2:
+**Test case 2:**
 1. From the home page go to contact page
 2. Populate mandatory fields
 3. Click submit button
 4. Validate successful submission message
 Note: Run this test 5 times to ensure 100% pass rate

-Test case 3:
+**Test case 3:**
 1. Buy 2 Stuffed Frog,5 Fluffy Bunny, 3 Valentine Bear
 2. Go to the cart page
 3. Verify the subtotal for each product is correct
 4. Verify the price for each product
 5. Verify that total = sum(sub totals)

 ## Code Structure:-